If you’re looking for a beginner’s guide to what a full moon ritual is and how to create your own full moon ritual, you’re in the right place.

 Creating a sacred space or altar is vital for any ritual.
-This signals to your unconscious mind that the space is sacred and of importance, which sets the ritual apart from regular day to day activities.
+This signals to your unconscious mind that the space is sacred and important, setting the ritual apart from regular day-to-day activities.

 Once you’re done, you might want to cleanse and purify the space around you.
 You can do this by: